laszlo91/pymorphit/README.md

 # pymorphit #

 This library uses Morphit (a free morphological resource for Italian) to describe the morphology of a word, and to retrieve its correct inflected form whenever it has a dependency relation with another one.
+It can be used for simple placeholder sentence generation (see the jupyter example for more details)

 Under construction.
 You can test it with pip: